mas2020-python/flask-api/README.md

 This application is a skeleton to start create you own Flask API Server in Python.

+## Open points

+This a list of open points to deal with:

+- import flask-jwt-extended package to manage creation and access to the JWT [token](https://flask-jwt-extended.readthedocs.io/en/stable/)
+- import the logging system as in Falcon project
+- import the toml config file as in Falcon project
+- go in deep into SQLALchemy as a possible ORM to use

 ## Installation

 After you clone the repo you need: